antimof/UxPlay/README.txt

 they created:

-UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-specific video and audio rendering system with GStreamer rendering for Desktop Linux (antimof's work on code in `renderers/` was later backported to RPiPlay).
+UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-adapted OpenMAX video and audio rendering system with GStreamer rendering for desktop Linux systems (antimof's work on code in `renderers/` was later backported to RPiPlay).

 The previous authors of code included in UxPlay by inheritance from